vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 Then the data is prepended on the `Host` with two additional fields `length` and `seal`.
 The `Host` returns it via JSON-RPC `v_call` method, as a string of bytes, in the `result` field.

 Finally, the method on the on-chain smart contract is called.
-For that purpose, it is prepended with a function selector and might be additionally appended with custom user arguments.
+For that purpose, it is prepended with a function selector.

 The `Proof` structure looks as follows: